simongriggdotinfo

 How it ended...

-Only two singles were ever released, plus one track for David Blyth's legendary Angel Mine film (which helped earn it a 'Warning: Contains Punk Cult Material' censor's note!).
+Only two singles were ever released, the second of those plus another song, Rosie, featured in Angel Mine film (which helped earn it a 'Warning: Contains Punk Cult Material' censor's note).

 Ther Reps